JuniperPhoton/FrescoFileNotFoundBug/README.md

 > Massively and concurrently fetching images from network and insert them into disk cache immediately, and then read the files on the same thread.

-By saying `Massively and concurrently` I mean doing the work on every 50ms, please refer to `MainActivity` for more details.
+By saying `Massively and concurrently` I mean doing the work on every 50ms, please refer to [`MainActivity`](https://github.com/JuniperPhoton/FrescoFileNotFoundBug/blob/master/app/src/main/java/com/juniperphoton/frescobug/MainActivity.kt) for more details.

+To know how to insert file into the existed disk cache, see [`FetchDataSubscriber`](https://github.com/JuniperPhoton/FrescoFileNotFoundBug/blob/master/app/src/main/java/com/juniperphoton/frescobug/FetchDataSubscriber.kt).

 The issue is that **sometimes** it throws `java.io.FileNotFoundException` on reading saved files by opening a `FileInputStream`, even if the files do exist.
 The files can still be found using Android Studio's Device File Explorer can of course be opened.